 Packaging design for a new range of organic gardening products selling across Europe.

-SBM is an independent and family-owned France-based group of companies that develops, formulates and distributes ranges of crop solutions for professionals and consumers.
+SBM is an independent and family-owned France-based group of companies that develops, formulates and distributes ranges of crop and gardening solutions for professionals and consumers.

 At each stage of the project I was really happy to have chosen Caroline and the team because they were a really good partner for the project.
 She managed to, at the same time, listen well to what we needed but offer the right level of challenge